-Rebecca Thomas will become the Halifax Regional Municipality’s sixth Poet Laureate.
-The municipality’s Poet Laureate serves as an ambassador and advocate for literacy, literature and the arts, and reflects the vitality of our community through appearances and readings of poetry at a number of civic events and other activities.
+Rebecca Thomas is the Halifax Regional Municipality's sixth poet laureate.
+As poet laureate, she serves as an ambassador and advocate for literacy, literature, and the arts, and reflects the vitality of the community through appearances and readings of poetry at a number of civic events and other activities.
 She's serving a two year term as the poet laureate, which will coincide with the 100th anniversary of the Halifax Explosion and with Canada's 150th birthday.

-A spoken word artist and the current Halifax Slam Master, Rebecca Thomas also holds the position of Coordinator of Aboriginal Student Services at the Nova Scotia Community College.
-Coming from an Indigenous background whose family has been greatly impacted by residential schools, Ms. Thomas has come to recognize the lack of prominence given to First Nations perspectives within the history of Halifax.
-As a Mi’kmaw woman, she embraces the opportunity to bring her cultural voice to the broader public discussion through the Poet Laureate position, and believes that the arts and poetry can help people heal in ways beyond traditional therapies.
+A spoken word artist and the current Halifax Slam Master, Thomas also holds the position of Coordinator of Aboroginal Student Services at the Nova Scotia Community College.
+Coming from an indigenous background and with a family that has been greatly impacted by residential schools, she has come to recognize the lack of prominence given to First Nations perspectives within the history of Halifax.
+As a Mi'kmaw woman, she embraces the opportunity to bring her cultural voice to the broader public discussion through the Poet Laureate position, and believes that the arts and poetry can help people heal in ways beyond traditional therapies.

 El Jones addresses Halifax Regional Council on April 29, 2014 in acknowledgement of National Poetry Month.